Client Portal

-The best way to find out if this approach is for you is to schedule a complimentary consultation.
-All counseling consults are 20-30 minutes long.
-Depending on availability, this consult may be held over the phone, via video, or in-person.
+The best way to find out if this approach is for you is to schedule a 15 - 20 minute consultation.
+Depending on your clinician’s availability, this consult may be held over the phone, via video, or in-person.

 Postpartum anxiety is a type of anxiety where mothers feel excessively worried during or after pregnancy.
 It can happen anytime in the postpartum period from a few weeks after they gave birth to up to a year after.
 Postpartum women who experience anxiety might have different physical symptoms including feeling agitated, restless, and irritable.